jannecklarsson/vagrant_apache_multiple_sites/README.md

 # Vagrant apache osx localhost multiple sites

 In order to have multiple development sites localy on a vagrant-server with apache you need to setup apache and etc/hosts correctly.
+Heres one way.

 ## Step by step (in vagrant box)
 ```